Top foods to keep you young

-There is no end to the benefits of this super drink; green tea boasts a wealth of benefits that earns it the top spot in our anti-aging food list.
-Green tea is believed to help regulate blood pressure, lower blood sugar, boost the immune system, lower cholesterol and studies have even shown that green tea can be effective at preventing cancer.
+Green tea boasts a wealth of body-boosting health benefits that earns it the top spot in our anti-aging food list.
+The super-drink is believed to help regulate blood pressure, lower blood sugar, boost the immune system, lower cholesterol and studies have even shown that green tea can be effective at preventing cancer.
 That's as close to the elixir of life as you can get.

 Whilst eating spinach won't be enough to turn you into Popeye, it's certainly excellent for boosting the body's immunity from illness.
 Spinach and other leafy foods like kale and collard are high in folate which is vital in preventing DNA and blood vessel damage.
 If you can maintain a healthy circulatory system you are reducing your risk of developing conditions such as high blood pressure, type 2 diabetes, kidney disease and dementia.

 Who would have thought this sweet treat would feature in an anti-aging list, but the good news is chocolate can help fight against some signs of aging due to its cocoa content.
 Cocoa is rich in a group of antioxidants called Flavinoids which help preserve healthy function of the blood vessels.
 And healthy youthful circulatory system lowers risk of high blood pressure, type II diabetes, kidney disease and dementia.
 Don't go overboard though, a square a day is a good guide and make sure you go for the over 70 per cent cocoa bars.

 Like fish, soy products such as tofu are also a great alternative source of protein than red meat or even dairy, since they have little or no saturated fat.
 A diet that's low in saturated fat will reduce your risk of developing heart disease and lower blood pressure.
 As a staple part of the Japanese diet, soy products are great at helping keep down cholesterol and are a useful addition to a healthy diet.